Swiddis/SmallPrimesCPP/README.md

 This "library" is an implementation of Miller-Rabin prime testing for unsigned 64-bit integers.
 The implementation is largely inspired by SymPy's prime checker.
 I wrote this and put it up because I wanted something faster than the naive method (found in small_primes.cpp) but that I could just throw in a project and use.
-This is about 10x as fast as the naive method for counting primes below 2^26.
+This is about 10x as fast as the naive method when ran on all numbers below 2^26.

 # Usage